How smoking damages spinal anatomy

 We’ve all heard about how detrimental smoking can be to your health, but we often hear mainly about its effects on heart and lung function.
-However, the toxins in cigarettes also wreak havoc on your bones and soft tissues.
-When we consider the spine, which consists of vertebrae, cartilaginous intervertebral discs, connective tissue, small muscles, and nerves, we begin to get a broader sense of how smoking can damage your spine’s ability to function normally.
+However, the toxins in cigarettes also wreak havoc on your bones and soft tissues, including our spines.
+The spinal column consists of vertebrae, spinal discs, connective tissue, small muscles and nerves that can all be impacted by the negative effects of smoking.

-All parts of the spine are affected by the bad habit of smoking.
-Below are a few dangers that you may not be aware of.
+All parts of the spine are affected by the habit of smoking.
+Below are a few dangers that you may not be aware of:

-- Intervertebral discs – the discs that separate adjacent vertebrae have a very low blood supply.
-Smoking inhibits circulation even further, making it impossible for these discs to absorb the nutrients they need to stay healthy.
+- Spinal discs.
+The discs that separate adjacent vertebrae have a very low blood supply.
+Smoking inhibits circulation even further, making it extremely difficult for these discs to absorb the nutrients they need to stay healthy.

-- Muscles – aside from the general degenerative effects of smoking on the muscles, tobacco smoke also harms your lungs so that physical activity is difficult; muscle mass is lowered due to immobility.
+- Muscles.
+Aside from the general degenerative effects of smoking on the muscles, tobacco smoke also harms your lungs, making physical activity difficult.
+The result can be lowered muscle mass due to inactivity.

-- Nerves – when cartilage, vertebrae, and intervertebral discs weaken, the chances of herniated disc or bulging disc increases.
-These conditions can cause disc material to infringe on spinal nerves.
+- Nerves.
+When cartilage, vertebrae and discs weaken, the chances of a herniated disc or bulging disc increases.
+These conditions can cause disc material to compress spinal nerves.

-Quitting smoking is obviously easier said than done.
+Quitting smoking is a challenge for every person who attempts it.
 However, there are a few tips that may help the transition go a bit more smoothly.
-Drink plenty of water, or opt for non-caffeinated beverages, because caffeine can increase your nicotine craving.
-Try to exercise on a regular basis and get about eight hours of sleep each night – many people reach for the pack of cigarettes when they feel tired or un-energized.
+Drink plenty of water or opt for non-caffeinated beverages because caffeine can increase your nicotine craving.
+Try to exercise on a regular basis and get about eight hours of sleep each night; many people reach for the pack of cigarettes when they feel tired or un-energized.
 Finally, since so much of smoking has to do with habit, try changing your lifestyle or behavior.
-Eat your lunch in a different spot, walk your dog on a different route, or read a book instead of watching television.
+Eat your lunch in a different spot, walk your dog on a different route or read a book instead of watching television.